paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

-# Plan for remainder of Riley's time (through June 2021)
+# Plan for remainder of Paige's time (through June 2021)

 ## By April 14 - Confirm soundness of tool